anandsharma45/markdown/deck/contentful-content-type-3.md

 ---
-title: 'Content Type'
+title: Content Type
-description: 'A **Content Type** in Contentful is a template that defines the structure of a particular type of content.'
+description: A **Content Type** in Contentful is a template that defines the structure of a particular type of content.
-slides: 10
+slides: 6
-level: 'Beginner'
+level: Beginner
-author: 'john doe'
+author: John Doe
-designation: 'Senior Web Developer & Trainer'
+designation: Senior Web Developer & Trainer
 ---

 <!-- Slide 1 -->